 Self-matching adoption, whether it’s through word of mouth or a service like ours, can save you money–especially if you find a match quickly.
 But, given how unpredictable adoption can be, that’s a big “if”.
 We’ll get to that in a sec.

 In regards to how much money you can save, that’s also anyone’s guess.
-It really depends on the speed in which you make a connection, the situation itself, and how smoothly it all goes.
+It depends on the speed at which you make a connection, the situation itself, and how smoothly it all goes.
 Each situation is unique, with lots of moving parts, so it’s hard to make generalizations.
 But for the sake of simplicity, let’s try!

 One thing you can say for sure about using a self-matching adoption website is that it will allow you to tap into a larger pool of expectant parents.
 While some smaller agencies only deal with expectant parents locally or regionally, an online self-matching service will give you a chance to get your profile in front of folks from all across the country.
 And that includes expectant parents and their friends and family.

 If you are thinking of self-matching adoption, we’re not the only kid on the block.
-There are a host of other web service and each one has its own distinct features.
+There are a host of other web services and each one has its own distinct features.
 One of the things that sets our site apart is that we’ve been around for 10 years.
 That may sound like a boast, but it’s actually a benefit, especially for search engines like Google.

-Over the last decade, we’ve built up a blog archive of 500+ articles, many of which cater to specifically to expectant parents looking at placing their baby for adoption.
+Over the last decade, we’ve built up a blog archive of 500+ articles, many of which cater specifically to expectant parents looking at placing their baby for adoption.
 And, while we’re bragging, we might as well point out that we’ve also got a social media presence of 30,000+ followers scattered across four different networks.